 Also beware that some rental/lease agreements forbid alterations.
 In other instances, a landlord might be willing to share costs.

 Whether to rent, lease or buy – that’s the question.
 There are pros and cons to each.
 Most small businesses rent property or lease space, because it requires less investment.
 Buying might still be wise, if you have the means.
 However, deposits for commercial mortgages are normally quite high and credit has tightened significantly.

 Even when leasing or renting premises, you’ll need to stump up a deposit, the size of which will depend upon on the length of the lease/rental agreement.

 Renting or leasing might include additional monthly costs for which you hadn’t budgeted (eg service charges), while buying will involve professional fees.
-Find out how much rates and insurance will be, too, because these can add significantly to your overheads.
+Find out how much business rates and buildings insurance will be, too, because these can add significantly to your overheads.

 Set a monthly premises budget and search accordingly.
 Local newspapers, the trade press and property websites are good for leads.
 Talk to other businesses near your preferred location or ask commercial property agents what they have available.
 Make a shortlist of suitable properties and view as many as you can.

 Seek professional advice before signing any agreement and walk away from contracts whose terms are weighed unfairly in the landlord’s favour.
 If possible, seek clauses that allow you to vacate the premises early.

 Find more articles, videos and tools in the Resources box on the right.